vifm/vifm/README.md

 means for customization of Vifm to one's likings.
 Though builtin functionality should be enough for most of use cases.

 _Version 0.15.
-This file last updated on 28 September 2025._
+This file last updated on 9 February 2026._

 ## Resources and Contacts ##